 AKA vendors have to lab-test their kratom supply to report alkaloid content and make sure everything they sell is free from harmful organisms.
 Many of the negative news stories are a result of a tainted supply from a kratom vendor not approved by the AKA.
 While products from these unapproved vendors might be cheaper in some cases, the old saying of “you get what you pay for” rings true.

 Why Should I Only Buy Kratom From AKA Approved Kratom Vendors?

 The answer comes down to three things – trust, quality, and safety.
-When you buy kratom from an AKA approved vendor, you know you are buying from a company that puts your safety over making a quick buck.
+When you buy kratom from an AKA-approved vendor, you know you are buying from a company that puts your safety over making a quick buck.
 You can trust these kratom vendors to care about you as a person and not just a customer.
-They commit to provide you with nothing but pure, unadulterated kratom.
+They commit to providing you with nothing but pure, unadulterated kratom.
 You can learn more about AKA on their website, as well as their Facebook and Twitter accounts.

 At Oasis Kratom, we consider it the highest honor to be a kratom vendor approved by the American Kratom Association.
 Do you want to share your experience with the AKA or learn more about this wonderful organization?
 Let us know in the comments below.